nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 the batch may contain zero or more entries and there may be duplicate token IDs.

 Most token standards specify logic that validates a transfer transaction and can either approve or reject a transfer.
-Such logic could validate who initiates a transfer, the transfer amount, and who can receive tokens.
+Such logic could validate who can perform a transfer, the transfer amount, and who can receive tokens.
 This standard calls such logic a *permission policy* or *permission behavior*.
 The FA2 standard defines the [default `transfer` permission policy](#default-transfer-permission-policy) that specify who can transfer tokens.
-The default policy allow transfers to be initiated either by the token owner (an account that holds token balance) or by an operator (an account that is permitted to manage tokens on behalf of the owner).
+The default policy allows transfers by either token owner (an account that holds token balance) or by an operator (an account that is permitted to manage tokens on behalf of the token owner).

 Unlike many other standards, FA2 allows to customize the default permission policy (see [FA2 Permission Policies and Configuration](#fa2-permission-policies-and-configuration))